cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

                --landb-responsible cms-service-sdt \
                $MACHINE_NAME

+Method02:

+- Open the cmssdt home page:  <https://cmssdt.cern.ch/SDT/>
+- Click on the Jenkins project
+- Once logged in to Jenkins , there is a job called create-openstack-vms, that creates puppetized VMs in openstack
+- Click on the Job name and then click on the Build with parameters
+- Provide the parameters such as image , flavor , volume size etc , and run the job.
-This will spawn a new machine.
-You can check the boot status either in the OpenStack GUI or via `nova list`.
+- You can monitor the progress either in openstack UI or openstack command line: openstack server show <machine_name>

 The `cmsbuild` key used is the ssh key available from the cmsbuild user AFS account.
 Of course you should change the name of the machine (`<cmsbuildXX>` in the example) and use a current image and flavor.
 If you have issues about the ssh key, make sure you imported it in your account (see the Setting up the OpenStack environment) part.
 Fore more options you can use ai-bs-vm --help.
-Also , you need to write a file system to /vdc by using mkfs.ext3 or mkfs.ext4 etc manually and then run puppet agent for mounting it properly.

-For example :

-      mkfs.ext4 /dev/vdc

 ### Deleting an Instance